 CHOOSING WHEAT FOR SPROUTING

 There are many varieties of wheat to choose from.
-Consider these points when choosing wheat for sprouting, or try our Organic Hard Red Wheat Sprouting Seeds:
+Consider these points when sprouting wheat berries, or try our Organic Hard Red Wheat Sprouting Seeds using our sprouting equipment:

 - Hard winter wheat is best for storage.